-Our UK cities are growing.
-Despite accounting for only 9 per cent of the landmass, they accounted for 65 per cent of the national population growth between 2007 and 2012.
+Our UK cities are growing, writes Stephen O’Malley of Civic Engineers.
+Despite accounting for only 9% of the landmass, they accounted for 65% of the national population growth between 2007 and 2012.
 This rate of change and city growth is accelerating, bringing with it a higher density population, with high rise apartments in closely clustered neighbourhoods.

 This change brings many potential benefits, people live closer to where they work and socialise; the distances they need to travel are reduced and active travel becomes the preferred option.
 This presents us with a real opportunity to change the way our city streets look and feel, how they are used and how they perform – putting people, not cars at their heart.